b-lukaszuk/golang_luzne_zadanka/book3/ch18/README.md

 # Lesson 18.
 A Bigger Slice.

+## Task 1

+Write a loop to append elements (one at a time) to a slice.
+Print out the capacity whenever it changes.

 ## Caution note

 **The content of this folder may be incorrect, erroneous and/or harmful.
 Use it at Your own risk.**